aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 - An S3 bucket with an active Data Repository Association (DRA)
 - A valid email address for notifications

+> **Note**: Ensure there is not an existing DRA that automates imports and exports.
+This solution is intended to create a scheduler for this functionality.

 ### Technical Requirements
 - AWS CLI version 2.x or later (if deploying via CLI), or AWS CloudShell
 - Understanding of cron expressions for scheduling